-This spring I had a series of unexpectedly enriching experiences: I worked the morning shift in the new HelpDesk 303 space for 10 consecutive Fridays.
+This spring I had an unexpectedly enriching experiences: I worked the morning shift in the new HelpDesk 303 space for 10 consecutive Fridays.
 My work as a substitute in this space, a space nimbly managed by members of the ATS team the rest of the week, came about for two reasons.
 First, we inaugurated the space as a satellite space in September.
 Our new BYOL initiative meant that we could reclaim and/or repurpose former lab space.
 The lab we converted was the perfect space for the new year: it gave the team two-way visibility and it put teachers and students at ease.
 Need a loaner?
 In My Life!
 Have a question?
 Come Together!
 Need to print?
 Here There and Everywhere!
 Second, the team lost one of its members.
 We were playing shorthanded.
 (He will appreciate the hockey reference.)
 I stepped in to support the space, its mission and the team that keeps it running.
 I knew it was a short-run stint, just April to June.
 What I didn’t know was that it was going to send me off with greater perspective on our work together: HelpDesk staff, Instructional Technologists, faculty, students and administrators.

 I’ll start by saying I am a Spanish teacher by training and trade.
 I have 20 years worth of experience to draw on.
 I am also an Instructional Technologist–a trainer, a co-teacher, a researcher and a tinkerer.
 I have been in this role for two years.
 What I am not is a technician.
 Most AV calls give me chills and some updates keep me up at night.